brunoliveiradev/Orders-API-Challenge-GoExpertPostGrad/README.md

 2. Send test requests to the API.
 For example, using VS Code, you can install the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), or you can use [Postman](https://www.postman.com/downloads/).
 3. To test gRPC, you can use the `orders.proto` file located in the `internal/infra/grpc/proto/orders.proto` directory, see [how to make the request using Postman](https://learning.postman.com/docs/sending-requests/grpc/grpc-request-interface/).
 4. To test GraphQL, you can use the GraphQL Playground interface available at `http://localhost:8080/graphql`.
-5. Use the mutation below to create an order:
+5. Use the mutation example below to create an order:
    ```graphql
     mutation createOrder {
       createOrder(order: {id: "T-Shirt", Price: 49.99, Tax: 0.5}) {